Supreme Court Media Kit

 “No teacher or coach should lose their job for simply expressing their faith while in public,” said Kelly Shackelford, President and CEO of First Liberty.
 “By taking this important case, the Supreme Court can protect the right of every American to engage in private religious expression, including praying in public, without fear of punishment.”

 Paul Clement, former U.S. Solicitor General, partner at Kirkland & Ellis LLP and First Liberty volunteer attorney, said, “We look forward to presenting the Coach’s case, which goes to the heart of the First Amendment, to the Justices.”

 Coach Kennedy added, “Six years away from the football field has been far too long.
 I am extremely grateful that the Supreme Court is going to hear my case and pray that I will soon be able to be back on the field coaching the game and players I love.”

-In November 2022, a federal judge issued a final order in Coach Kennedy’s case, assuring that Kennedy will return to the field by March 15, 2023.
+In November 2022, a federal judge issued a final order in Coach Kennedy’s case.

 For Immediate Release: 6.27.22

 (Coach Kennedy at the Bremerton High School football field on October 26, 2015.
 Photo credit: First Liberty Institute.
 May be republished.
 Access full resolution photos at CoachKennedyFacts.com under “Photos and Videos.”)